-Canon 1300D versus Panasonic TZ100
+Canon 1300D vs Panasonic TZ100

 The Canon EOS 1300D (called Canon T6 in some regions) and the Panasonic Lumix DMC-TZ100 (labelled Panasonic ZS100 in some countries) are two digital cameras that were revealed to the public, respectively, in March 2016 and January 2016.
 The 1300D is a DSLR, while the TZ100 is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and an one-inch (TZ100) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 20 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ100 is considerably smaller (45 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the TZ100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the TZ100 has a lens built in, whereas the 1300D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1300D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1300D gets 500 shots out of its LP-E10 battery, while the TZ100 can take 300 images on a single charge of its DMW-BLG10 power pack.
 The power pack in the TZ100 can be charged via the USB port, which can be very convenient when travelling.